alieutech/Alieutech/README.md

 Software Engineer with over one year of hands-on experience in Python and JavaScript development.
 Proficient in Django and Node.js, with a strong focus on backend engineering.
 Demonstrated ability to build robust applications and contribute to both group and personal projects.
 Eager to leverage skills in innovative projects and collaborate with like-minded professionals.<br>

-🌱 I’m currently learning React.js & Machine Learning <br>
+🌱 I’m currently learning React.js, AI & Machine Learning <br>
 💬 Ask me about Python[Django] & Javascript[Node.js|Express.js<br>
 📫 How to reach me: alieusaidy1999@gmail.com<br>
 ⚡ Fun fact: I'm a quite guy, but I talk a lot😄